NeonAngelThreads/DolphinMinecraftBot-Reloaded/PluginDocumentation.md

     it will scan all classes that extends `AbstractPlugin`, if class not found, it will skip and ignore this plugin.

 ## 2. Build A Simple Plugin
+  Before start, you need to add DolphinAPI dependency.
+There are following steps:
+  - Download `DolphinBot-<NEWEST-VERSION>-RELEASE.jar` jar archive.
+  - Add this archive as dependency to your project.

   Every single plugin entry class needs to extend the `AbstractPlugin` class:

    ````java